Agentic Protocol Conformance Pack

 - signed protocol receipts attached to agent run receipts,

-- procurement and acquisition diligence exports.
+- procurement and trust review diligence exports.

 MCP examples